![]() |

 Vegetables

 Most people love veggies -- there's so many to choose from you're bound to find some favorites.
-But if you're one of those people who just despise veggies, might I recommend you give it another go -- try different cooking techniques, find a new veggie you've never tried before, use different flavorings.
+But if you're one of those people who just despise vegetables, might I recommend you give it another go -- try different cooking techniques, find a new veggie you've never tried before, use different flavorings.
 I can't stress enough how important it is to make veggies your number one priority as they're filled with so many nutrients we need, including protein, carbs, minerals and vitamins.

 Dark Green Leafy Vegetables

-Grains
+Whole Grains

 When many people think of grains, the first thing that comes to mind is usually rice.
 I adore brown rice and eat it often.
 But it's important to mix it up a little for some variety.
-If you're stuck in a rice rut, investigate the different grains available, like quinoa, millet, barley, or kasha/buckwheat.
-There are many types of grains out there to search out and prepare making cooking quite the adventure. :O)
+If you're stuck in a rice rut, investigate the different grains available, like quinoa, millet, barley, or buckwheat.
+There are many types of grains out there to search out and prepare making cooking quite the adventure.

-For helpful information about whole grains, including selection tips, cleaning advice, cooking techniques and flavoring ideas visit the Vegan Coach Whole Grains Guide.
+For helpful information about whole grains, including selection tips, cleaning advice, cooking techniques and flavoring ideas visit the Vegan Coach Whole Grains Cooking Guide.

-Beans are a tremendous source of the whole-food protein Vegans need.
+Beans are a tremendous source of the whole-food protein we need.
 It took me many years of purchasing canned beans (very occasionally, by the way) before I discovered how easy and cheap it is to just make your own beans from scratch.
 Now, beans are a part of my weekly vegan menu planning.

 Why make your own instead of buying canned?